chrisswaine/EDI/README.md

 - [x] shepard:   ...Wrex.
 - [x] link: Creates a link for the bot to be added to other servers.
 - [x] 8ball: Gives a magic 8 ball response to a questions asked.
 - [x] firsttogo: One for the BR gamers.
 Generates a list of everyone in the same voice channel as you and will predict who will go down first.
+- [x] remindme: set a reminder and time and the bot will dm the user with the reminder after the elapsed time (in minutes)
 - [ ] joke: Tells a random joke.
 - [ ] 21: Game of 21 which persistantly tracks the stats of each user including winnings.
-- [ ] remindme: set a reminder and time and the bot will dm the user with the reminder after the elapsed time